immutables/immutables.github.io/style.md

 **Things to be aware of**

 - When there are couple of conflicting styles mixed on the same level using meta annotation, then just one of them will be picked.
-Should not rely on any order here
+Should not rely on any order here.
 - Styles are not merged in any way.
+- Styles are applied at package, top level class level, or value type itself if it's nested.
+Styles will not work on attribute level or declared on intermediate nested types.
 - Styles are a sharp tool, expect compilation errors in generated code if style definitions are inaccurate and names overlap, contains inappropriate symbols or java keywords etc.

 ## Other customizations

 ### Simple annotations
 That could barely be called customization.
 Let's say it is just a reminder that you can use annotation with simple names rather that qualified with umbrella annotations like `@Value`.

 ```java
 import org.immutables.value.Value.Immutable;